Mistrator/dnd-initiative/README.md

 * `p`: the character is a player character, and thus it should go before NPC:s with an equal initiative in the battle order

+Inputting a single `r` removes the previously added character.

 ## Example

 ### Input